Graduate Teaching Associate

 When Crisis Strikes: Lived Experiences of International Students During Times of Political Crisis in Home Countries.

-Pacheco, E. (2018).
+Pacheco, E. (2018, 19 June).
 Exploring the lived experiences of international students during times of crisis in home countries: An introduction.
-Glasgow Refugee, Asylum and Migration Network Research Open Day, Glasgow, United Kingdom, 19 June 2018.
+Presented at the Glasgow Refugee, Asylum and Migration Network (GRAMNet) Research Open Day, Glasgow, UK.

 Emily-Marie is a Graduate Teaching Associate at the University of Glasgow for programs including but not limited to the following:

-- MEd Adult Education, Community Development & Youth Work
+- MEd Adult Eduaction, Community Dev. & Youth Work (Dissert.
+Support)

 - International Issues in Adult & Continuing Education